fraser-lab/fraser-lab.github.io/compact/respond_to_reviews_how_to.md

 ---
-title: How to Responsd to Your Reviews
+title: How to Respond to Your Reviews
 layout: default
 group: compact
 ---